SamiPerttu/fundsp/README.md

 ```

 The overhead of `Net` is the overhead of calling into `Box<dyn AudioUnit>`
 objects.
+Static graphs can get optimized more effectively as well by the compiler.
 Beyond that, the dynamic versions are roughly as efficient
 as the static ones.

 The graph syntax is also available for combining `Net` instances.